sommai - Fotolia

 "A top-down lens [from executives] on an event of this nature would be counterproductive," said Josie Klafkowska, director of marketing at Cognifide.
 "Think of it as the soft skills side of what we do, with some real business challenges thrown in that we focus on solving together."

 But it's also designed to open up communication.
-One of the most popular parts of the day is the hobby booths, where individuals can shine a spotlight on personal passions, such as beekeeping and whiskey tasting.
+One of the most popular parts of the day is the hobby booths, where individuals can shine a spotlight on personal passions, such as beekeeping and tasting.
 There's always a business aspect to the day as well.

-Start with three or four clear objectives, get planning early, communicate well throughout and check all the content against company objectives to make a soft skills workshop a success.
+Start with three or four clear objectives, get early, communicate well throughout and check all the content against company objectives to make a soft skills workshop a success.

 To cross-train employees, earmark a day for a few presentations.
 Invite team members to submit topics they'd like to learn about.
 Then, ask an expert -- on or outside the team -- to create a 30-minute presentation and short exercise on the topic.